Intra-Bosnian Muslim War: Creation of Western Bosnia

 On 27 September 1993, Abdić declared the Autonomous Province of Western Bosnia (APWB) in Velika Kladuša.
 The entity operated as a self-governing mini-state with its Prime Minister and Parliament.
 Abdić secured 50,000 signatures in favour of autonomy, along with 75% of local municipal council delegates.
 However, critics alleged that coercion by his police forces influenced the outcome.
 Despite these claims, he retained strong local support.
 Western Bosnia's supporters identified themselves as Muslims, unlike those aligned with the central government, who adopted the term Bosniaks during the war.
 Western Bosnians accused Sarajevo-backed Muslims of religious extremism, whereas they claimed to represent a multi-ethnic movement.

 Abdić declared himself the commander of the 5th Corps of the Army of the Republic of Bosnia and Herzegovina, and invited all its soldiers under his command.
-His influence expanded when the 521st Brigade and 527th Brigade of the 5th Corps from Velika Kladuša defected to his side.
+His influence expanded when the 521st Brigade and 527th Brigades of the 5th Corps from Velika Kladuša defected to his side.

 The new entity, located in the northern part of the Bihać Pocket, aligned politically and economically with Croatia, Yugoslavia, and the Krajina Serbs.
 On 22 October, Abdić signed a peace agreement in Belgrade with Radovan Karadžić and Milošević, who claimed that the pact would bring "peace to half of Bosnia".
 Shortly thereafter, Abdić reached a similar agreement with Croatian President Franjo Tuđman, even as Bosnian Croats faced increasing military pressure from the Bosnian government forces.
 This effectively isolated the 5th Corps in the region.
 On 7 November 1993, he met with Vladimir Lukić and Jadranko Prlić, the prime ministers of Republika Srpska and the Croatian Republic of Herzeg-Bosnia, respectively.
 During this meeting, the three leaders agreed on various political and economic initiatives, reinforcing Abdić's position as a significant factor in the regional conflict.

 For the Serbs, neutralising the 5th Corps in Bihać was strategically significant.
 Simultaneously, Abdić aligned with Serb interests.
 At the time, Milošević entertained incorporating Western Bosnia into a hypothetical "future Yugoslavia".
 The Serbian State Security Service covertly provided military aid to Abdić's forces.
 By early 1994, Abdić's military consisted of six infantry brigades, comprising up to 10,000 men, as well as artillery units and tanks supplied by the Army of Republika Srpska.